“Extreme Day Hike” … sounds like an exaggeration of the simple feat of walking. It is.

 Other easier day hikes are also described on this site, especially if there is a unique aspect such as exotic, exciting, scenic, or otherwise entertaining.
 Examples are a section of the Great Wall of China, a major city hike/walk, or my favorites: Hiking up a hill to the top of an island to 13,300 feet and looking down at an “ocean” – Lake Titicaca – at 12,500 feet.

-Another version of an extreme day hike is to cobble together multiple hikes in a locale, the total distance, elevation, and interest combine to make a great experience.
-See the DayHiker article on the Capitol Reef National Park in the red rock country of Utah.
-I stitched together 3 of the parks best hikes for a fantastic long day.
+Multiple shorter hikes.
+Another version of an extreme day hike is to cobble together multiple hikes in a locale.
+The total distance, elevation, and interest combine to make a great experience.
+For example see the DayHiker article on the Capital Reef National Park located in the red rock country of Utah.
+I stitched together 3 of the Capital Reef hikes for amazing day experience.

 Ready to see some examples?